 We want children to have success in all traditional subjects whilst developing essential, transferable life skills in order to prepare them for later schooling and adulthood in a fast-paced and constantly evolving world.
 Life skills include: critical thinking, team work and communication, building self-esteem and independence and developing leadership skills.
 We believe that all learning must be purposeful, positive and meaningful, so that children will feel engaged and motivated when accessing and succeeding in a broad and balanced curriculum.

 At Pinner Wood we invest a great deal of time and resources into an academic education.
 This includes ensuring children are proficient in Maths and English.
 We believe children need skills in these core subjects to fully access the wider curriculum areas.
 Wherever relevant, we make links between Maths and English and other curriculum areas.
-As a school, we are constantly striving to model and instil a passion for reading for all of our learners.
+As a school, we model and instil a passion for reading for all of our learners.
 Our morning lessons focus on English and Maths and these are taught through a range of methods including:

-Speaking and listening skills run throughout the whole curriculum.
+This year we have started on a whole school ‘oracy’ project.
+This means speaking and listening skills run throughout the whole curriculum.
 We develop children’s language through providing many opportunities to talk and develop high-level vocabulary.
 Our lessons encourage talking.
 Children engage in purposeful discussion about their learning in order to develop their higher order vocabulary and become articulate communicators.

 Academic success is important and we want all of our pupils to achieve well and make excellent progress during their time at Pinner Wood.
 We know our learners well and take time to plan what their next steps will be so that they can succeed.
 We involve children in decisions about their learning to encourage independence and engagement in all subject disciplines.
 At a lesson level, children are guided towards the level of challenge they feel they can access.